Tutoring Policies & Procedures

 - Appointments are ~45 minutes in length.
 Students receiving DSPS accommodations may request up to 60 minute appointments.

-- You will receive an email with a link to join your tutor online at the time of your scheduled session.
+- After making your appointment, you will receive an email with a Zoom link to access your tutoring session.

 - If you need to cancel, please call or send us an email as soon as you can.
 This will allow us to open the slot for other students.